 Learning About Electronic Balances

-As of 2008, Shimadzu has been manufacturing balances for 90 years.
+Shimadzu has been manufacturing balances for over 100 years.
 During that period, the most revolutionary event was electrification and the advent of the electronic balance.
 Due to their easy operation and fast measurement, their use has spread very quickly.

 However, there are also hidden pitfalls to their ease-of-operation and convenience that could result in committing major mistakes.